 These Oreo Chocolate Chip Cookies are absolutely amazing and are full of Oreo chunks!
 Who would’ve thought that smashing up a cookie to make another is such a good idea!
 These Oreo chunk cookies are super buttery, chewy and incredibly easy to make.
 They are just like those thin and moist bakery style cookies with crispy edges that look so tempting in the store.

-I made them for my son’s birthday last week, and kids just loved them!
+I made them for my son’s birthday together with this No Bake Oreo Dessert, and kids just loved them!
 But the interesting part is that adults loved them even more!
 We ran out of them before I had a chance to grab a piece for myself.
 And I keep getting requests to make them again.

 I actually made them again for Halloween – just two weeks later, this time using white sugar instead of turbinado – more on the differences in how these cookies came out is further down in this post.

 What kind of sugar to use in Oreo Chunk Chocolate Chip Cookie

 I recommend using a combination of dark brown sugar and Turbinado sugar here.
 You will really enjoy the taste, moisture and crispiness that these sugars add to cookies.
 However, if you don’t have Turbinado sugar, or can’t find it at the store, just use the same amount of light brown sugar in its place.

 Or, even use dark brown sugar alone, if that’s all you have.
 Just know that the cookies will have a darker color and a bit more moisture , which you may find is a good thing.